erwin-kok/sarena/README.md

 just all
 ```

-This will build all the crates, inluding the eBPF crates.
+This will build all the crates, including the eBPF crates.
 It installs the eBPF program in
- `/usr/lib/sarena/ebpf` and it runs all the tests (normal unit tests, and also eBPF tests).
+ `/usr/lib/sarena/ebpf` and runs all the tests (normal unit tests, and also eBPF tests).

 ## Testing and running in Kubernetes

-> The following runs the Sarena daemon locally on your system, and enters the network namespace of the control plane otherwise the CNI connect connect with the daemon.
+> The following runs the Sarena daemon locally on the local host, and enters the network namespace of the control plane.
+The reason is that the CNI needs to connect with the daemon.
 This is great for development purposes.
-Note that you will need **root privileges** and also know that the **eBPF programs and maps** are used/pinned **locally**.
+However, note that you will need **root privileges** and also know that the **eBPF programs and maps** are used/pinned **locally**.

-Note that running the daemon locally you will need **root privileges** in order to install and test eBPF programs
+> **Do NOT use this setup in a production cluster.**

-In order ro test in a kind cluster, do the following in sequence:
+To test in a kind cluster, do the following in sequence:

 ```shell
 just kind-up            # This will spin up a one node kind cluster and does not install a CNI.